ilhambo/.comDocumentation/Troubleshooting/index.md

 4. From the menu select Debug Console > Powershell
 5. In the file explorer navigate to site > repository
 6. Now in the Powershell console enter
-  * PS> git status
+  `PS> git status`
 7. The status of your repository will be displayed.
 If you see output similar to the following, you’re getting somewhere:
-  *. # On branch master  # Your branch and 'origin/master' have diverged
+  `. # On branch master  # Your branch and 'origin/master' have diverged`
 8. Now you just need to resolve any merge conflicts and commit any outstanding unmerged paths.
 In most cases, you can use the following Git command to commit the outstanding paths (it may take a minute or two for Git to process the commit):
-  *.
-PS> git commit -m “Latest merged files here”
+  `PS> git commit -m “Latest merged files here”`
 9. If the git commit didn’t work for you, you’ll need to go even a little deeper.
 There are a few options here; 1) if the files marked as “Unmerged paths” have a name like ‘03dbdfb1-7780-4368-8f1e-2bc2a18012ec.courier’ you can remove them using the git command:
-  1. PS> git rm <full path from console>/03dbdfb1-8f1e-2bc2a18012ec.courier
+`PS> git rm <full path from console>/03dbdfb1-8f1e-2bc2a18012ec.courier`
 10. And 2) If the files listed in “Unmerged paths” are files your site is using, you’ll need to manually edit these files to resolve the merge conflict and then add the back to your repository using the git command:
-  * PS> git add myfilename
+  `PS> git add myfilename`
 11. Once you have resolved any conflicts you need to commit any outstanding changes:
-  * PS> git commit -m “Manually resolved merge conflicts, yay!”
+  `PS> git commit -m “Manually resolved merge conflicts, yay!”``
 12. Now check the status of the repository to make sure it’s clean:
-  * PS> git status
+  `PS> git status`
 13. Whew!
 Just imagine having to do this without Git!
-14. Now you can return to the umbraco.com portal and again deploy your site
+14. Now you can return to the Umbraco as a Service portal and again deploy your site

 ##Logfiles
 Still nothing?
 Time to check the logs, of which there are several.
 Remember that the timestamps in all logs are in UTC so they might be a few or many hours off from the time your actual problem occcurred.

 ###First - Umbraco Logs
 If there's something wrong with you site that you can't directly see the cause of, check the logs for Umbraco first.
 In your backoffice you can go to the Developer section and open up the "Trace Logs" tree.
 From there you can pick the date on which you're seeing problems and peruse the logs for suspicious entries.

 ###Second - Other logs
 These can all be accessed through Kudu:
 1. Copy the Url from your site’s HTTPS Clone Url in the portal
 2. Using the Url without the actual repository name, the GUID part, open a new browser tab and login.
 Just the Url like `https://stage-mysite.scm.s1.umbraco.io/`